- 13th Classical Viennese Festival

 Seattle International Piano Festival & Competition

 Aside from the solo piano competition, the festival also features guest recitals, master classes and lectures presented by world-class performers.
-The eighth bi-annual Seattle International Piano Festival and Competition will take place September 21-22, 2024 with a preliminary round application deadline of June 1, providing musical opportunities for aspiring pianists, music lovers, and professional musicians.
+The tenth bi-annual Seattle International Piano Festival and Competition will take place September 21-22, 2024 with a preliminary round application deadline of June 1, providing musical opportunities for aspiring pianists, music lovers, and professional musicians.
 Youth, piano students of universities and conservatories, professional pianists and amateur pianists – all are invited to compete in the bi-annual piano competition to share their original artistry.
-The final round of the next Seattle International Piano Festival and Competition takes place in the autumn of 2019.
-Be on the lookout for updated rules and timeline on or shortly after January 1, 2019.
+Updated rules and procedures have been published, and competitors are invited to apply.

 – Dr. Ivona Kaminska